Delaying Structure Decisions Locks Future Options

 Solo founders make decisions under pressure.
 The entity needs to be formed before revenue can be received.
 The bank account needs to exist before the processor can be connected.
 The tax filing needs to be submitted before the deadline.
 Each decision feels independent, addressed in isolation, resolved on its own terms.

 But decisions are not independent.
 Each one creates conditions that shape the next.
-And the sequence in which they are made — not just whether they are correct individually — determines how much flexibility remains for future choices.
+And the sequence in which they are made, not only whether they are correct individually, determines how much flexibility remains for future choices.

 The sequence matters more than the individual decision